 Grange Lodge Children’s Home is set in a magnificent rural setting in County Durham.
-Located in its own grounds of approximately ten acres, up to young people at the home experience a warm and welcoming living environment where they can explore new activities, develop new hobbies and interests whilst becoming confident and thrive.
+Located in its own grounds of approximately ten acres, up to three young people at the home experience a warm and welcoming living environment where they can explore new activities, develop new hobbies and interests whilst becoming confident and thrive.

 We provide a stable, holistic and nurturing home environment for our young people.
 To maximise their potential, dedicated support and guidance is tailored to each individual from our team of experienced and qualified staff.